iomoath/yara-scanner/README.md

 1. Clone or download the project files.
 2. Install ```yara-python``` library if it is not installed on your system. ```pip3 install yara-python```
-3. Adjust your settings in settings.py
+3. Open ```settings.py``` in any text editor and adjust settings if you need to change the default settings.
-4. Update project Yara rules:  ``` python3 yara-scanner/yara_main.py --update```
+4. Update Yara rules:  ``` python3 yara_main.py --update```
-5. Create a cron in your system cron manager to run the yara scanner and updater.
+5. (Optinal) Create a cron in your system cron manager to run the yara scanner and updater.
 The following cron will run on 12:00 AM every week, and update yara-rules.
 Adjust as your requirements.

 ```